Welcome to the Phantacea Comic Book Page

 A few other covers were prepared for this project, including the ones

-reproduced here.
-The one to the upper left is by Ian Bateson and depicts a
+One #2 (upper left) is by Ian Bateson and depicts a

 significant event, the encounter between Devil Wind and Demon Land,